wei3hua2/awesome-iohk-papers/sort_by_tags.md

 Bitcoin’s innovative and distributedly maintained blockchain data structure hinges on the adequate degree of difficulty of so-called “proofs of work,” which miners have to produce in order for transactions to be inserted.
 Importantly, these proofs of work have to be hard enough so that miners have an opportunity to unify their views in the presence of an adversary who interferes but has bounded computational power, but easy enough to be solvable regularly and enable the miners to make progress.
 As such, as the miners’ population evolves over time, so should the difficulty of these proofs.
 Bitcoin provides this adjustment mechanism, with empirical evidence of a constant block generation rate against such population changes.

 In this paper we provide the first (to our knowledge) formal analysis of Bitcoin’s target (re)calculation function in the cryptographic setting, i.e., against all possible adversaries aiming to subvert the protocol’s properties.
 We extend the q-bounded synchronous model of the Bitcoin backbone protocol [Eurocrypt 2015], which posed the basic properties of Bitcoin’s underlying blockchain data structure and shows how a robust public transaction ledger can be built on top of them, to environments that may introduce or suspend parties in each round.
 We provide a set of necessary conditions with respect to the way the population evolves under which the “Bitcoin backbone with chains of variable difficulty” provides a robust transaction ledger in the presence of an actively malicious adversary controlling a fraction of the miners strictly below 50% in each instant of the execution.
 Our work introduces new analysis techniques and tools to the area of blockchain systems that may prove useful in analyzing other blockchain protocols.

 ---

+## quantum

+### Post-Quantum Security of the Bitcoin Backbone and Quantum Multi-Solution Bernoulli Search (2021) [link](https://arxiv.org/pdf/2012.15254.pdf)

+Bitcoin and its underlying blockchain protocol have recently received significant attention in the context of building distributed systems and foundations of the consensus problem.
+At the same time, the rapid development in quantum computing makes the threats to cryptography more and more concerning.
+In this work, we revisit the formal security of the core of the Bitcoin consensus protocol, called the Bitcoin backbone (Eurocrypt 2015), in the presence of quantum adversaries -- i.e. adversaries equipped with quantum computers.
+We show that the security of the Bitcoin backbone holds under a quantum analogue of the "honest majority" assumption that we develop.
+The critical ingredient of proving security of the blockchain is to analyze the quantum query complexity of a Chain-of-Proofs-of-Work search problem.
+This problem in turn reduces to a problem we call multi-solution Bernoulli search, for which we establish its quantum query complexity.
+This can be viewed as an extension of a threshold direct product theorem to an average-case unstructured search problem.
+Our proof, adding to active recent efforts, simplifies and generalizes the powerful recording technique due to Zhandry (Crypto 2019).
+Our analysis indicates that the security of the Bitcoin backbone protocol is guaranteed provided that the number of adversarial quantum queries is bounded so that each quantum query is worth O(p<sup>−1/2</sup>) classical ones, where p is the probability of success of a single classical query to the protocol's underlying hash function.
+Perhaps surprisingly, the wait time for safe settlement of transactions in the case of quantum adversaries matches (up to a constant) the safe settlement time in the classical case and thus does not result in any further overhead.

+### Security Limitations of Classical-Client Delegated Quantum Computing (2020) [link](https://arxiv.org/pdf/2007.01668.pdf)

+Secure delegated quantum computing allows a computationally weak client to outsource an arbitrary quantum computation to an untrusted quantum server in a privacy-preserving manner.
+One of the promising candidates to achieve classical delegation of quantum computation is classical-client remote state preparation (RSP<sub>CC</sub>), where a client remotely prepares a quantum state using a classical channel.
+However, the privacy loss incurred by employing RSP<sub>CC</sub> as a sub-module is unclear.
+In this work, we investigate this question using the Constructive Cryptography framework by Maurer and Renner (ICS'11).
+We first identify the goal of RSP<sub>CC</sub> as the construction of ideal RSP resources from classical channels and then reveal the security limitations of using RSP<sub>CC</sub>.
+First, we uncover a fundamental relationship between constructing ideal RSP resources (from classical channels) and the task of cloning quantum states.
+Any classically constructed ideal RSP resource must leak to the server the full classical description (possibly in an encoded form) of the generated quantum state, even if we target computational security only.
+As a consequence, we find that the realization of common RSP resources, without weakening their guarantees drastically, is impossible due to the no-cloning theorem.
+Second, the above result does not rule out that a specific RSP<sub>CC</sub> protocol can replace the quantum channel at least in some contexts, such as the Universal Blind Quantum Computing (UBQC) protocol of Broadbent et al. (FOCS '09).
+However, we show that the resulting UBQC protocol cannot maintain its proven composable security as soon as RSPCC is used as a subroutine.
+Third, we show that replacing the quantum channel of the above UBQC protocol by the RSP<sub>CC</sub> protocol QFactory of Cojocaru et al. (Asiacrypt '19), preserves the weaker, game-based, security of UBQC.

+### Bitcoin Crypto–Bounties for Quantum Capable Adversaries (2020) [link](https://eprint.iacr.org/2020/186.pdf)

+With the advances in quantum computing taking place over the last few years, researchers have started considering the implications on cryptocurrencies.
+As most digital signature schemes would be impacted, it is somewhat reassuring that transition schemes to quantum resistant signatures are already being considered for Bitcoin.
+In this work, we stress the danger of public key reuse, as it prevents users from recovering their funds in the presence of a quantum enabled adversary despite any transition scheme the developers decide to implement.
+We emphasise this threat by quantifying the damage a functional quantum computer could inflict on Bitcoin (and Bitcoin Cash) by breaking exposed public keys.

+### One-shot Signatures and Applications to Hybrid Quantum/Classical Authentication (2020) [link](https://eprint.iacr.org/2020/107.pdf)

+We define the notion of one-shot signatures, which are signatures where any secret key can be used to sign only a single message, and then self-destructs.
+While such signatures are of course impossible classically, we construct one-shot signatures using quantum no-cloning.
+In particular, we show that such signatures exist relative to a classical oracle, which we can then heuristically obfuscate using known indistinguishability obfuscation schemes.

+We show that one-shot signatures have numerous applications for hybrid quantum/classical cryptographic tasks, where all communication is required to be classical, but local quantum operations are allowed.
+Applications include one-time signature tokens, quantum money with classical communication, decentralized blockchain-less cryptocurrency, signature schemes with unclonable secret keys, non-interactive certifiable min-entropy, and more.
+We thus position one-shot signatures as a powerful new building block for novel quantum cryptographic protocols.

+---

+## attack

+### Payment Trees: Low Collateral Payments for Payment Channel Networks (2021) [link](https://eprint.iacr.org/2020/1313.pdf)

+The security of blockchain based decentralized ledgers relies on consensus protocols executed between mutually distrustful parties.
+Such protocols incur delays which severely limit the throughput of such ledgers.
+Payment and state channels enable execution of offchain protocols that allow interaction between parties without involving the consensus protocol.
+Protocols such as Hashed Timelock Contracts (HTLC) and Sprites (FC’19) connect channels into Payment Channel Networks (PCN) allowing payments across a path of payment channels.
+Such a payment requires each party to lock away funds for an amount of time.
+The product of funds and locktime is the collateral of the party, i.e., their cost of opportunity to forward a payment.
+In the case of HTLC, the locktime is linear to the length of the path, making the total collateral invested across the path quadratic in size of its length.
+Sprites improved on this by reducing the locktime to a constant by utilizing smart contracts.
+Atomic Multi-Channel Updates (AMCU), published at CCS’19, introduced constant collateral payments without smart contracts.
+In this work we present the Channel Closure attack on AMCU that allows a malicious adversary to make honest parties lose funds.
+Furthermore, we propose the Payment Trees protocol that allows payments across a PCN with linear total collateral without the aid of smart contracts.
+A competitive performance similar to Sprites, and yet compatible to Bitcoin.

+### Stake-Bleeding Attacks on Proof-of-Stake Blockchains (2018) [link](https://eprint.iacr.org/2018/248.pdf)

+We describe a general attack on proof-of-stake (PoS) blockchains without checkpointing.
+Our attack leverages transaction fees, the ability to treat transactions "out of context," and the standard longest chain rule to completely dominate a blockchain.
+The attack grows in power with the number of honest transactions and the stake held by the adversary, and can be launched by an adversary controlling any constant fraction of the stake.

+With the present statistical profile of blockchain protocols, the attack can be launched given a few years of prior blockchain operation; hence it is within the realm of feasibility for PoS protocols.
+Most importantly, it demonstrates how closely transaction fees and rewards are coupled with the security properties of PoS protocols.
+More broadly, our attack must be reflected and countered in any future PoS design that avoids checkpointing, as well as any effort to remove checkpointing from existing protocols.
+We describe several mechanisms for protecting against the attack that include context-sensitivity of transactions and chain density statistics.

+---